10up/wp-local-docker-docs/_includes/markdown/Environments.md

 A special hostname `all` is available that will restart all environments as well as the global services.

+## Upgrade an Environment

+`10updocker upgrade <hostname>` will upgrade all services associated with a preexisting environment.

+This command will assist you with keeping your environments up to date with the most recent upstream changes.
+If you are running an environment that was created before `v2.6.0`, we recommend upgrading your environment for a noticeable performance increase.

 ## Elasticsearch

 If you have enabled Elasticsearch for a particular environment, you can send requests from the host machine to the Elasticsearch server by prefixing the url path with `/__elasticsearch/`.
 For example, if you wanted to hit the `/_all/_search/` endpoint of Elasticsearch, the URL would look like: `http://<hostname>/__elasticsearch/_all/_search`

 ## WP Snapshots